-In light of the recent events in this country, I know many people are looking for ways to show appreciation to our police officers, constables, and sheriffs.
-With some inspiration from another blog post, a friend and I teamed up to make goody bags for our local officers.
+In light of the recent events in this country, I know many people are looking for ways to show appreciation to our law enforcement, including police officers, constables, and sheriffs.
+With some inspiration from another blog post, a friend and I teamed up to make police appreciation bags for our local officers.

 We chose items with patrolling officers in mind, since they are in their cars and on the go all day/night.
-Here’s what we included in each bag:
+Here’s what we included in each police appreciation bag:

 - Travel tissues